codeboy47/airbnb-booking-analysis/README.md

   <img src="Images/airbnb_logo_detail.jpg" alt="Banner">
 </p>

-In this project, I have attempted to analyze the Airbnb booking dataset and come up with some relevant conclusions about the factors contributing to many bookings.
+In this project, I have attempted to analyze the Airbnb booking dataset and come up with some relevant conclusions about the factors contributing to a large number of bookings.
 No personal information of customers is provided in this dataset.
-Also built an interactive dashboard in Tableau to visually represent the results of the my EDA project.
+Also built an interactive dashboard in Tableau to visually represent the results of my EDA project.

 ## :book: Problem Statement